-- As LVA has a 4 x 4 block schedule: - Grade 9, 10, and 11 students must be enrolled in eight (8) courses per semester. - Grade 12 students who are not College and Career Ready must be enrolled in eight (8) courses per semester. - Grade 12 students who are College and Career Ready must be enrolled in six (6) courses per semester.
+- As LVA has a 4 x 4 block schedule: - o Grade 9, 10, and 11 students must be enrolled in eight (8) courses per semester at the school of full-time enrollment. - o Grade 12 students who are not College and Career Ready must be enrolled in eight (8) courses per semester at the school of full-time enrollment. - Grade 12 students who are College and Career Ready must be enrolled in six (6) courses per semester at the school of full-time enrollment.
 Students will be given only one (1) open period per school day.